You can download my full cv here, or follow me on Google Scholar here.

 - Business District coordinates and summary statistics

-- Shapefiles of Business Districts for the 100 largest CBSAs (75 mb)
+- Shapefiles of Business Districts for all CBSAs (240 mb)

 Manduca, R. 2019.
 Antitrust Enforcement as Federal Policy to Reduce Regional Economic Disparities.
 ANNALS of the American Academy of Political and Social Science 685(1):156-171.